wp-plugins/link-to-bible/readme.txt

 - It is published with the explicit permission of bibleserver.com (ERF Medien e.V.)

 = Translation =
-Although the bible versions at bibleserver.com are available in many different languages, the 'Link To Bible' is just available in english and german language.
+Although the bible versions at bibleserver.com are available in many different languages, 'Link To Bible' itself is just available in English and German.
 If you would like to contribute a translation for another language, please contact <mail@thomas-kuhlmann.de> .

 == Installation ==
 1. Search for link-to-bible in your WordPress backend and click install, or download the link-to-bible.zip file and unzip it.